apache/druid/docs/operations/dynamic-config-provider.md

 |`labels`|Map|configuration keys to resolve, each mapped to the name of the node label that holds its value|Yes|
 |`nodeNameVariable`|String|environment variable that holds the name of the node the process runs on|No (default: `HOST_NODE_NAME`)|

+You can use it anywhere Druid accepts a dynamic config provider, for example Kafka [`consumerProperties`](../ingestion/kafka-ingestion.md), Iceberg [`catalogProperties`](../development/extensions-contrib/iceberg.md), and Schema Registry [`config` and `headers`](../ingestion/data-formats.md).

 ### Prerequisites

-Include `druid-kubernetes-extensions` in the [extensions load list](../configuration/extensions.md#loading-extensions) of every service that resolves the configuration.
+Include `druid-kubernetes-extensions` in the [extensions load list](../configuration/extensions.md#loading-extensions) of every service that resolves the spec.
 For a supervisor spec, that is the Overlord and the Peon services.

-Each pod must be able to name the node it runs on.
-The downward API supplies the node name, which you expose as the environment variable named by `nodeNameVariable`:
+Each pod must know the node it runs on.
+Expose the node name from the downward API as the environment variable named by `nodeNameVariable`, or set `nodeNameVariable` to a variable your pod template already provides:

 ```yaml
 env: